JyriLehtinen/APDS9930/README.md

 Distributed as-is; no warranty is given.

 - Your friends at SparkFun.
-And Davide Depau :*
+And Davide Depau (Originally) :*